Ready means three different things.

 In sport, the coach changes.
 The captain changes.
 The medical director changes.
 The clubs that compound over time are not the ones with the most stable rosters — they are the ones with the most dependable architecture beneath the people.
 That architecture is what makes knowledge institutional rather than personal.
 It is what makes the next leader effective from day one instead of year two.

-These are not sport analogies applied to business.
-This is operational thinking from environments where the cost of structural failure is immediate, visible, and measured in results that end careers.
-The relevance to your organisation is not the sport.
-It is the speed, the stakes, and the question of whether what you have built holds when you are not in the room.
+These are not sport analogies dressed up for business.
+This is operational thinking from environments where structural failure is immediate, visible, and measured in results.
+The relevance is not the sport.
+It is the speed, the stakes, and whether what you have built still holds when you are not in the room.

 Keynote · Half-day workshop · Leadership team session · Executive retreat